richardycao/basic_bird/README.md

 I don't have a tutorial for how to use this.
 It was a miracle that I remembered how to use it and ran into minimal bugs on my first try.
 I need to write a tutorial.

+## More things to do
+Modules could have an onMessage() function instead of run().
+This way, users don't have to implement all the loop-related stuff.

 # Version 1 (Outdated)

 ## What is this?